 Did Gene Hackman and Betsy Arakawa-Hackman Die “Simultaneous Deaths”?

-In New Mexico, when spouses die “simultaneously,” the estate is handled as if the deceased spouse survived their beneficiary.
 In other words, if a husband and wife leave everything to each other and die simultaneously, the husband’s estate would not pass to his wife’s estate and then to her beneficiaries, but instead go directly to his contingent beneficiaries or heirs.
-Similarly, the wife’s estate would not pass to her husband, but instead go directly to her contingent beneficiaries or heirs.
+Similarly, the wife’s estate would not pass to her husband’s estate, but instead go directly to her contingent beneficiaries or heirs.
 This approach helps prevent costly court disputes over which spouse passed away first.

 An additional layer of complexity in this case is Arakawa’s will, which includes a clause addressing “simultaneous death and survivorship” for beneficiaries.
 This provision states, “No person will be deemed to have survived me if the person dies within 90 days of my death.”